Rade Opačić: ONE Championship

 Opačić was unable to fight in the first half of 2020 due to the COVID-19 pandemic.
 During this time it was announced he signed with the ONE Championship organization.
 On December 4, 2020, he faced veteran Errol Zimmerman for his promotional debut at ONE Championship: Big Bang 2 in Singapore.
 Opačić won the fight by spinning heel kick knockout in the second round.

 Opačić was scheduled to face Bruno Susano at ONE Championship: Unbreakable on January 22, 2021.
 He won by second-round technical knockout.

 Opačić was scheduled to face Patrick Schmid at ONE Championship: First Strike on October 15, 2021.
 Opačić defeated Schmid by second-round technical knockout.

 On January 28, 2022, Opačić faced Françesco Xhaja at ONE: Only the Brave.
 He won by second-round knockout, earning him a Performance of the Night bonus and tied the record for most knockouts in ONE Super Series.

 Opačić was booked to face the one-time WGP Kickboxing Super Heavyweight champion Guto Inocente at ONE 157 on May 20, 2022.
 The bout was later postponed, as Inocente tested positive for COVID-19, and was rescheduled for ONE 158 on June 3, 2022.
 He lost the bout via KO stoppage due to a liver punch in the first round.

 Opačić faced Giannis Stoforidis in the ONE Heavyweight Kickboxing World Grand Prix alternate bout at ONE on Prime Video 2 on September 30, 2022.
 He won the fight by a second-round knockout.

+Opačić faced Guto Inocente at ONE Fight Night 11 on June 11, 2023.
+He knocked Inocenete down once in the first round, with a right hook, en-route to winning the fight by unanimous decision.

+Opačić faced Iraj Azizpour at ONE 165 on January 28, 2024.
+He won the fight by unanimous decision.

+Europe

+Opačić faced Daniel Lentie at SENSHI 22 on June 7, 2024.
+He won the fight by a second-round knockout.

+Opačić faced Cristian Ristea at SENSHI 23 on September 7, 2024.
+He won the fight by unanimous decision.

+Glory Kickboxing

+After parted way with ONE Championship due to complaints of inactivity.
+On December 19, 2024, it was announced that Opačić signed with Glory.

+He took part in the Glory 99 “Heavyweight Last Man Standing Tournament” where 32 heavyweight fighters competed on April 5, 2025 in Rotterdam, Netherlands.
+He lost by second round knockout to Nico Pereira Horta.

+After this loss, Opačić switched gyms, choosing to train at Hemmer's Gym in The Netherlands.
+His first fight with Hemmer's was against Ionut Iancu at Glory 103.
+He won via TKO due to a leg injury in the third round.

+Opačić faced Mike Kena in the semifinals of the Last Heavyweight Standing Qualification Round Phase 2 one-night tournament at Glory 104 - Last Heavyweight Standing Qualification Round on October 11, 2025.
+He won the fight by unanimous decision and advanced the to finals where he faced fellow countryman Miloš Cvjetićanin.
+He lost the fight by split decision.